Nov 14, 2024

 Written By Jos Weale

 The LPC is a big investment, and with that and your future career in mind it’s vital you get the right provider for you.
-So how do you tackle your indecision?
+So how do you tackle this decision?
 It’s time to pinpoint some key factors to consider and help you pick the provider most suited to you.

 Taking your law firm's advice

-If you’re one of those lucky souls who has already secured their training contract, the chances are you will have been instructed by your firm to go for a particular provider.
+If you're thinking of securing a training contract, you would need to check with your preferred law firms and see whether they require their future trainees to undergo the LPC or the SQE route.
+If you’re one of those lucky souls who has already secured their training contract, the chances are you will have been instructed by your firm to go for a particular provider and qualification route.
 If this is you, then problem solved!
 You can advance straight to go, pick up your contract on the way and give yourself a well-deserved pat on the back.

 LPC fees

 Ah.
 Yes.
-Whichever way you look at it, an LPC is not going to be cheap, with course fees for the 2017/18 cohort falling in the region of £7,500 to £15,740.
+Whichever way you look at it, an LPC is not going to be cheap, with course fees falling in the region of £9,000 to £17,000.
 The cost of your LPC will largely depend on the location of the centre at which you choose to study—as you may suspect, the courses in London are at the top end of that price range, and the living costs follow form too.
 If you’d rather pay less, it might be wise to check out LPCs outside of the capital.

 Law school location